 “What you see is a city.
 I have never been to one, but down by the banks of the two great rivers you can find them.
 Keep going.
 The vision will tell you more.”

 He wanted to call out.
 He wanted to scream, but there were things all around him.
 The stone huts reaching to the sky with pillars all around.
 People were shouting as a chariot passed by, a man draped in purple riding by, as a crowd cheered, leading what appeared to be prisoners.
-There was so much he didn’t understand, so much he couldn’t comprehend, as sounds from metal horns echoed in his ears that made them lay back.
+There was so much he didn’t understand, so much he couldn’t comprehend, as sounds from metal horns echoed in his ears and made them lay back.

 “What do you see now?” she called out, obviously aware he was in distress.